 Coursera is an online learning platform co-founded by AI revolutionary and Stanford professor Andrew Ng.

-As a repository of Massive Online Open Courses (MOOCs), Coursera has one of the most extensive offerings of DIY skill-building options for artificial intelligence.
+As a repository of Massive Online Open Courses (MOOCs), Coursera has one of the most extensive DIY skill-building options for artificial intelligence.
 Each course is sponsored by either a university or a corporation.
 As a result, students can choose between highly targeted classes like those offered by Google Cloud or generalized overviews of AI from IBM.

 They can also mix and match: course packages range from individual classes to professional certificates to specialization tracks and full-on degrees.